TommyJackson85/recipe-connect/README.md

 - I will try to fix the individual SSL handshake failure Error, and any other occuring individual errors with images, to see if I can allow them to be used.
 - I may not put repeat code in global functions (and call them where needed) if it feels unclean or if it causes errors.
 - For my app route calls on app.py, I use both Post and Get methods.
 For most cases I don't need both, and maybe sometimes none.
 I will remove which ever I don't need.
-- On my GitHub, I had to make multiple small commits to testing a bug in hosting on Heroku and when changing deployment from Heroku to GitHub.
+- On my GitHub, I had to make multiple small commits testing bugs in from heroku hosting and when changing deployment from Heroku to GitHub.
 I plan on cleaning my git commit history, removing and merging commits.
 - From the edit recipe function, I call individual parts of an object (the_recipe) for editing when rendering the template.
 I may just need to pass the object when rendering the template and access them from the template.
 - Rounding corners of accordian box listings, created design issues.
 May use more complex code for border radius here.
+- I need to fix my requirments file, because of some modules might not be need and three bug warnings on GitHub are occuring due to Jinja2, urllib3 and requests modules.
+I had to recompile requirements to solve a heroku bug on one of my most recent commits.
+Due to time restraints I can't fix it now.

 ## Technologies Used
 - Python 3 was used to build much of the functionality when transitioning between the backend and front end